 For commercial use — like in or on low-circulation books, magazines, CDs, catalogs, websites, brochures or other projects, I usually charge $200, maybe more depending on the rights requested, circulation, reproduction size and other variables.
 Email me first.

 For small projects and provided you give me credit and a copyright notice adjacent to the image, I'll sell one-time publication rights for less.
 If you want to use one of my images in another medium, you will need to send me a copy in that medium.
 If you make a painting for you using one of my images, you need to send me a (probably smaller) painting also.

 Either way, if you send me a check, I'll attach a full-resolution JPEG file of the image as an email attachment.
 The actual files in The Amateur Birder's Journal are low-resolution that most commercial printers do not like to use.

 For noncommercial or nonprofit use — like student papers, presentations or use by artists as reference.
 The credit phrasing I prefer is "Photograph Copyright 2008 by JRCompton.com/birds."
 And it should be adjacent to the image as published — plus you should send me a photocopy or high-resolution 1 megabyte or more) color JPEG of the resulting work(s).

-Online the credit should always link to http://www.JRCompton.com/photos/The_Birds/J/
+Online the credit should always link to JRCompton.com/birds.

 I require you send me a copy of whatever you are using my photographic images for.
-If you need one of my images to create a counted cross-stitch pattern or to illustrate a scientific article about the aero dynamical properties of birds' feathers in fluid mechanics — or whatever else, you have to credit me and my site.
-I.e., "image by JRCompton.com/birds/" and send me a copy of the publication, cross-stitch or other object.
+If you need one of my images to create a counted cross-stitch pattern or to illustrate a scientific article about the aero dynamic properties of birds' feathers in fluid mechanics — or whatever else, you have to let my image credit me and my site.
+I.e., "copyright [year date] JRCompton.com/birds/" and send me a copy of the publication, cross-stitch or other object.